mann1mal/summit-2018-container-lab/labs/lab0/chapter0.md

 If you are using `Windows` and `Putty`, download the PPK file and log in using `Putty`

+Important!: The Linux user to log in with is `ec2-user`

 ## Connecting to your AWS Instance
 This lab should be performed on **YOUR ASSIGNED AWS INSTANCE** as `ec2-user` unless otherwise instructed.